Under-19 Men's Cricket World Cup: 1998 (Winner: England)

 England were the unexpected winners of the second Under-19 World Cup in South Africa.
 In 1998, the event was relaunched in South Africa as a biennial tournament.
 The only previous tournament of its kind was held ten years earlier.
 In addition to the nine Test-playing nations, there were teams from Bangladesh, Kenya, Scotland, Ireland, Denmark, Namibia and Papua New Guinea.
-The teams were divided into four pools, named after Gavaskar, Sobers, Cowdrey and Bradman, and the top two sides from each progressed to two Super League pools, whose winners advanced to the final.
+The teams were divided into four pools, named after Gavaskar, Sobers, Cowdrey and Bradman, and the top two teams from each progressed to two Super League pools, whose winners advanced to the final.
 In order to give everyone a decent amount of cricket, the non-qualifiers competed in a Plate League, won by Bangladesh, who beat West Indies in the final.
 West Indies failed to qualify for the Super League after a fiasco concerning the composition of their squad – they arrived with seven players who contravened the age restrictions for the tournament.
 The Super League, in which every game was covered live on South African satellite television, also threw up a number of shocks and tense finishes; both pools came down to net run-rate at the finish.
 England, from being down and almost out, beat Pakistan – who surprisingly lost all three of their games – but lost a rain-affected match to India.
 Australia had beaten India and Pakistan and were favourites to reach the final.
 Only a massive defeat by England could deny them: but that is precisely what they suffered.
 In front of a crowd of about 6,000 at Newlands, they were bowled out for 147.
 New Zealand joined England in the final, where a century from England's Stephen Peters won the day.

 Chris Gayle was the tournament's leading run-scorer, with 364 runs at an average of 72.80.
 West Indian Ramnaresh Sarwan and Zimbabwean Mluleki Nkala were the leading wicket-takers, with 16 wickets at 10.81 and 13.06 respectively.